-So today, in this post, I’d like to show you how you can use the camera tool in Excel and how you can easily create live images.
+Excel’s Camera Tool can help you to create a live image of a cell or range of cells with a single click.
+In this post, I’d like to show you how you can use the camera tool in Excel and easily create live images.
 Let’s get started.

 Enable Camera Tool

 The Camera tool is not listed anywhere in the Excel ribbon so we need to add it to the quick access toolbar before we use it.
 Follow these simple steps.